CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VnicEthAdapterPolicy.md

 `func (o *VnicEthAdapterPolicy) UnsetCompletionQueueSettings()`

 UnsetCompletionQueueSettings ensures that no value is present for CompletionQueueSettings, not even an explicit nil
+### GetEtherChannelPinningEnabled

+`func (o *VnicEthAdapterPolicy) GetEtherChannelPinningEnabled() bool`

+GetEtherChannelPinningEnabled returns the EtherChannelPinningEnabled field if non-nil, zero value otherwise.

+### GetEtherChannelPinningEnabledOk

+`func (o *VnicEthAdapterPolicy) GetEtherChannelPinningEnabledOk() (*bool, bool)`

+GetEtherChannelPinningEnabledOk returns a tuple with the EtherChannelPinningEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEtherChannelPinningEnabled

+`func (o *VnicEthAdapterPolicy) SetEtherChannelPinningEnabled(v bool)`

+SetEtherChannelPinningEnabled sets EtherChannelPinningEnabled field to given value.

+### HasEtherChannelPinningEnabled

+`func (o *VnicEthAdapterPolicy) HasEtherChannelPinningEnabled() bool`

+HasEtherChannelPinningEnabled returns a boolean if a field has been set.

 ### GetGeneveEnabled

 `func (o *VnicEthAdapterPolicy) GetGeneveEnabled() bool`